elgs/leanweb/README.md

 * `npm install leanweb -D` in the project as a dev dependency.

-If leanweb is installed as a dev dependency, you will need to run `npx leanweb`, otherwise just run `leanweb` if it is installed as global tool.
+If leanweb is installed as a dev dependency, you will need to run `npx lw`, otherwise just run `lw` if it is installed as global tool.

 I don't see any reason leanweb should be installed as `npm install leanweb`.